samankwah/mest-technologies/PROGRESS_SUMMARY.md

 ## 🏁 Conclusion

-The Shoptik project now has a robust, comprehensive documentation and progress tracking system that will support effective project management throughout all development phases.
+The Mest Technologies project now has a robust, comprehensive documentation and progress tracking system that will support effective project management throughout all development phases.
 This system provides:

 - **Complete transparency** into project status and progress
 - **Automated tools** for efficient progress tracking and reporting